Try it free

 Conclusion

 You’ve configured a segment for a set of Kubernetes clusters that form a common stack.
 You’ve learned how segments can be applied to conveniently filter data in different apps.
-You've seen an example how to analyze health and performance of a monitoring environment wihtout having to write or understand a single line of DQL yourself.
+You've seen an example how to analyze health and performance of a monitoring environment without having to write or understand a single line of DQL yourself.

 Just as for Kubernetes clusters, segments can also be built with the context of Kubernetes namespaces.
 Simply use k8s.namespace.name and select all related entities of Kubernetes namespaces (dt.entity.cloud_application_namespace) instead.